Crowded House: Awards

 Crowded House have won several national and international awards.
 In Australia, the group have won 13 ARIA Awards from 36 nominations, including the inaugural Best New Talent in 1987.
 The majority of their wins were for their first two albums, Crowded House and Temple of Low Men.
 They won eight APRA Awards from eleven nominations and were nominated for the New Zealand Silver Scroll for "Don't Stop Now" in 2007.
 "Don't Dream It's Over" was named the seventh best Australian song of all time in 2001.

 In 1987, Crowded House won the American MTV Video Music Award for Best New Artist for their song "Don't Dream It's Over", which was also nominated for three other awards.
 In 1994, the group was named International Group of the Year at the BRIT Awards.

 In 2009, "Don't Dream It's Over" was ranked number fifty on the Triple J Hottest 100 of All Time as voted by the Australian public.
+In 2025 Triple J counted down the Hottest 100 of Australian Songs, with Crowded House featuring three times with the songs; "Don't Dream It's Over" number five, "Better Be Home Soon" number thirty eight and "Weather with You" number sixty nine.

 In November 2016, 20 years after their formation, Crowded House were inducted into the ARIA Hall of Fame.